Cap-go/website/content/blog/appcenter-migration.md

 ## Automatic send app update

-If your code is hosted on GitHub, you can set up automatic build and release in few more step, thanks to GitHub actions.
+If your code is hosted on GitHub, you can set up automatic build and release in a few more steps, thanks to GitHub actions.

 I have made a second article to allow you to so.

+## Credits

+Thanks a lot to [Ionic](https://ionic.com), this article is based on [this article](https://ionic.io/blog/moving-from-microsoft-app-center-to-ionic-appflow) rewroted with chat-gpt-3 and adapted.